nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any mainstream OS as long as it has Java 11 or above installed.
-2. App should not require installation to work, i.e. it is portable
+2. App should not require installation to work (i.e. it is portable)
 3. App should work well for standard screen resolutions 1920x1080 and higher, as well as for screen scales 100% and 125%.
-4. App should be usable (i.e., all functions can be used even if the user experience is not optimal) for resolutions 1280x720 and higher, as well as for screen scales 150%.
+4. App should be usable (i.e. all functions can be used even if the user experience is not optimal) for resolutions 1280x720 and higher, as well as for screen scales 150%.
 5. Should be able to hold up to 1000 customers and 200 events without a noticeable sluggishness in performance for typical usage.
 6. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 7. The system should respond within 5 seconds.